draxxordev/CommerceHub/MainModule.md

-	Note: This would require maintaining a list server-side or checking individual gamepasses For large gamepass lists, consider caching or using a custom system ]]-- local function getUserGamepassesAsync(userId, gamepassIds): PromiseObject
-	return Promise.new(function(resolve, reject)
+	Note: This would require maintaining a list server-side or checking individual gamepasses For large gamepass lists, consider caching or using a custom system ]]-- local function getUserGamepassesAsync(userId: number, gamepassIds: { number }): PromiseObject return Promise.new(function(resolve, reject)
 		if not gamepassIds or #gamepassIds == 0 then resolve({})